halogenandtoast/alchemist/README.md

 Alchemist.setup # This will load every category of measurement
 ```

-if you only want to use one category for conversions you can load it individually (this will prevent method_missing from being overridden):
+if you only want to use one category for conversions you can load it individually:

 ```ruby
 Alchemist.setup('distance') # This will load only distance